Skip to main content

 However, it is difficult for individuals and businesses to deploy and orchestrate multiple finetuned LLMs on their own heterogeneous GPU infrastructure.
 The complex software stack for agents, as well as the complex interaction with external tools, are fragile and error-prone.

 Furthermore, LLM agents have entirely different scaling characteristics than past application servers.
 LLM is extremely computationally intensive.
 A LLM agent server can typically only serve one user at a time, and it often blocks for seconds at a time.
-The scaling need is no longer to handle many async requests on a single server, but to load balance among many discreet servers on the internet scale.
+The scaling need is no longer to handle many async requests on a single server, but to load balance among many discrete servers on the internet scale.

 The GaiaNet project provides a cross-platform and highly efficient SDK and runtime for finetuned open-source LLMs with proprietary knowledge bases, customized prompts, structured responses, and external tools for function calling.
 A GaiaNet node can be started in minutes on any personal, cloud, or edge device.
 It can then offer services through an incentivized web3 network.